 This is simply not the case.
 Many retiring service members receive disability ratings from the VA for issues that are relatively minor and of no concern at all to life insurance underwriters.
 It is worth the time to go through the underwriting process to see whether or not your disability will prevent you from qualifying.
 With regards to other possible concerns, it is possible to obtain a policy within a variety of situations.
 When qualifying during the underwriting process, the insurance company determines how much of a death benefit to offer.
 They base the amount on the likelihood that they are going to have to pay out this death benefit.

 Your physical condition or lifestyle may have an impact on the amount of death benefit you qualify for.
 However, this should not be a showstopper.
 In a term life insurance policy, the only advantage is the death benefit.
-The Survivor Liberty Plan is about much more than the death benefit.
-It’s about having a place to protect and grow your money without exposure to the risk of market volatility or taxes.
+The Spouse Benefit Plan is about much more than the death benefit.
+It's about having a place to protect and grow your money without exposure to the risk of market volatility or taxes.

 7. Litigation risk protection.